 How to write STDEV in SQL Server to calculate the Standard Deviation with an example?.
-The SQL STDEV Function is a SQL Aggregate Function, which is is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.
+The SQL STDEV Function is an Aggregate Function, which is is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.

 The STDEV Function works only on Numeric Columns, and ignore Nulls.
 The syntax of the STDEV in SQL Server is

 SELECT STDEV ([Column_Name]) FROM [Source]